Analog computation with transcriptional networks: Examples

 This is a system introduced by Paul and H\"{u}per~\cite{paul1993analog}, which implements a sorting algorithm reminiscent of the discrete bubble sort.
 The goal is to sort the values $x_1,\dots,x_n$.
 Variables $y_{i,i+1}$ are intended to swap the values of $x_i$ and $x_{i+1}$ if they are out of order.\footnote{ That said, this is not exactly an implementation of bubble sort, since swaps do not occur in discrete sequential steps.
 For instance, if started with values in reverse order such as $x_1 = 10, x_2 = 9, \dots, x_{10} = 1$, the ODEs will change all values in what appears to be one ``step''. }

 The ODEs for this system are

-The initial values of $x_i$'s represent the values that need to be sorted and the initial values of all $y_{i,i+1}$'s are $\varepsilon > 0$. \cref{fig:bubble_sort} shows an example after we apply the construction given in \Cref{thm:ODEtoTN}.
+The initial values of the $x_i$'s represent the values that need to be sorted, and the initial values of all $y_{i,i+1}$'s are $\varepsilon > 0$.
+Since these ODE's are not in Hungarian form, we assume that $x_i$'s have positive initial values. \cref{fig:bubble_sort} shows an example after we apply the construction given in \Cref{alg:construction}.